nullexp/finman-docs/README.md

 ### Prerequisites

 - Go 1.22 or higher
-- Docker (optional, for containerization, must create network with name finman-network => docker network create -d bridge finman-network)
+- Docker (optional, for containerization)
 - gRPC and Protobuf tools
 - PostgreSQL
--

 ### Cloning the Repositories